marciosy/simple-memory-game/README.md

-# simple-memory-game
+# Simple Memory Game
-A simple memory game with Vanilla JS, HTML and CSS
+A simple retro grid-based game in vanilla JavaScript, HTML and CSS